 fellow.
 He has also taught journalism at Georgetown University and at

 The University of Richmond.
-Currently he is the Georgetown University
+Previously, he was a Georgetown University

 Journalism Fellow and a frequent contributor to the Washington Post Magazine.